-She took care of their anger at being judged, at wasting their time in the Middle World.
-She contained their memories and desires to be made whole.
+She took care of their anger at others judging them, at wasting their time in the Middle World.
+She contained their memories and desires to be whole.
 And when the time came, she released them to work their own kind of judgement on the world.
-She was never overcome.
+No god defeated her.

 Then again, she was the gatekeeper.

-In the wake of Loki’s critique of Odin’s world made flesh, the carefully constructed balance was shattered and then re-born.
+In the wake of Loki’s critique of Odin’s world made flesh, the carefully constructed balance shattered and then became re-born.

 Another chance given.

-I’d like to think somewhere, the trickster loves the new world, out of his control, and those of Asgard, and has reconciled with his adopted father, still reeling from being eaten by a wolf.
+I’d like to think somewhere, the trickster loves the new world, out of his control, and those of Asgard, and reconciled with his adopted father, still reeling from a wolf eating him.